periode/critical-data-overload/notes/day_2.md

 - discussing scrapism
 - identifying a corpus
+- exchanging ideas and forming groups

 ---

 This afternoon:

+- Python recap
 - interfacing with an API
+- other tools and techniques for data collection
 - discussing corpus ideas and tactics

 ---